 The PAWS phase varies according to the user’s level of dependence and, in some cases, can last as long as two years.
 However, with the help of an addiction treatment specialist, such symptoms can be managed effectively or even prevented.

 There are a few options available for benzodiazepine detox, and users should consult with an addiction specialist to determine the best method of detox.
 Tapering down is a method of benzo detox that involves gradually decreasing dosages of benzodiazepine intake until intake is zero.

 Some medicines can be administered for detoxes, such as Buspirone and Flumazenil.
 Buspirone works well for users with a history of substance abuse because it does not risk physical dependence.
 Buspirone is helpful for those with generalized anxiety because it relieves the emotional effects of benzo withdrawal.
-Flumazenil works similarly to benzodiazepines because it attaches to the same receptors, and it is mostly used to treat benzodiazepine overdoses or for to facilitate rapid detox.
+Flumazenil works similarly to benzodiazepines because it attaches to the same receptors, and it is mostly used to treat benzodiazepine overdoses or to facilitate rapid detox.
 Flumazenil can be effective in relieving the withdrawal symptoms of long-acting benzos.
-Whatever the detox method chosen, for a safe detox, it is recommended that professional treatment services are involved on a consistent basis to guide the user’s recovery.
+Whatever detox method is chosen, for a safe detox, it is recommended that professional treatment services are involved on a consistent basis to guide the user’s recovery.

 Finding Benzodiazepine Addiction Treatment Services in Richmond, VA

 Don’t let yourself and the people you care about be the victims of benzodiazepine dependence anymore.
 Our treatment services assist in the entire recovery process, and our compassionate and professional team of addiction treatment specialists will get you on the path to recovery.